-This ensō may have influenced the work by Jiro Yoshihara (1905-1972), one of the leading figures of the Japanese post-war movement Gutai, who painted also thin ensō in oil on
+This ensō may have influenced the work of Jiro Yoshihara (1905-1972), one of the leading figures of the Japanese postwar Gutai movement, who also painted a very similar thin ensō in oil on canvas.

 Literature: